spilman6/courses/pages/javascript/form-validation-and-local-storage.md

 })
 ```

-## Enabling and Disabling the Submit Button
+## Enabling/Disabling the Submit Button

 In this video, we will enable and disable the submit button based on the validity of the form.